Inspiration for Wordsworth’s poem ‘I wandered lonely as a cloud’, Ullswater is often punctuated by the sight of paddle steamers.

 Day 2 Windermere Cruise

-Following breakfast, we invite you on board your pleasure vessel for a cruise along Lake Windermere, the largest lake in England.
+Following breakfast, we invite you on board your pleasure vessel for a cruise along Windermere, the largest lake in England.

 As you travel from Bowness to Ambleside, look out for otters, red deer, osprey and red kites.
 You will spend some time at leisure in Ambleside, within which you can find ‘Bridge House’ a 17th-century house built on a stone bridge.
 It is truly a charming image of rural Lake District life.